 Wellness care is provided both in person and remotely via telehealth.
-In 2021, we will open our West Street Clinic for care appointments and walk in services, centrally located near many of the shelters used by unhoused women in Boston.
+In 2021, we opened our West Street Clinic for care appointments and walk in services, centrally located near many of the shelters used by unhoused women in Boston.
 Our team also provides wellness care at the Rosie’s Place Wellness Clinic.
 Our clinicians meet the immediate medical needs of homeless women and re-connect them to mainstream primary and specialty care.

 In addition, we provide: